 Keep calm and hold on (to your investments)

-The go-to instinct for many investors in the midst of a bear market will be to sell all their stocks before they lose even more value.
+The go-to instinct for many investors in the midst of a market correction will be to sell all their stocks before they lose even more value.
 That will be a mistake.
 Doing so will only lock in your losses and prevent you from reaping gains once the market recovers.
 Markets have always recovered from a downturn and selling now may mean missing out on the eventual market recovery.

 For investors close to retirement age especially, exiting the stock market completely can introduce whole new sets of risks.
 Firstly, given that life expectancy in Singapore has increased to 84.8 years, there is a possibility that money kept in savings accounts and bonds may not last as long as you do, or grow enough to beat inflation.
 For a retirement that could stretch 25 to 30 years or more, stocks still offer the best chance of providing inflation-beating returns over the long term.